tududes/ika-node-exporer/README.md

 - Ensure that your IKA node is running and exposing metrics on port 9184
 - Check Prometheus targets at http://localhost:9090/targets to ensure IKA metrics are being scraped
 - If metrics are not being scraped, check that the IKA node is accessible from the Prometheus container
+- If you see `${IKA_METRICS_TARGET}` or `${SUI_METRICS_TARGET}` in the Prometheus targets page instead of actual values:
+  - Ensure the `.env` file exists and contains the correct variables
+  - Restart the containers with `docker-compose down` followed by `docker-compose up -d`
+  - Check container logs with `docker-compose logs prometheus` to see if there are any errors during startup

 ## Customization